simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 ## Traces

+### Include missing Recommended attributes

 As referred in [semantic conventions section](#semantic-conventions), there are recommended attributes that are not included in this proposal that may be useful for the users of Cassandra telemetry and can be something to look at in the future iterations of this feature:

 - [Cassandra Call-level attributes](https://opentelemetry.io/docs/specs/semconv/database/cassandra/#call-level-attributes)
 - [Database Call-level attributes](https://opentelemetry.io/docs/specs/semconv/database/database-spans/#call-level-attributes)
 - [Database Connection-level attributes](https://opentelemetry.io/docs/specs/semconv/database/database-spans/#connection-level-attributes)

+### Include customization

+The implementation suggested in this document is based in SqlClient implementation regarding the attributes exposed and the inclusion of database statement as optional.
+However, the SqlClient implementation has other forms of customization that are not included in this document, specifically the option to [enrich](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Instrumentation.SqlClient/README.md#enrich) the activity with additional information from the raw `SqlCommand` object (for Cassandra, possibly `IStatement`).

 ## Metrics